 - Link to non-jargony, well-illustrated youtube videos, here and here, by Dr. Bruce Lanphear on chemical exposures and Environmental Health:

 - An article on research on mountaintop removal valley fill coal mining: Mountains of Controversy; we have carried out some research in this area as well

 - A good general environmental health news resource: Environmental Health News

 - A project on indoor cookstoves and their health, environmental, and economic effects (that we are a small part of): The Cookstoves Project

-- A report on illegal gold mining in Peru, which we are beginning to start to study as part of a large team.
+- A report on illegal gold mining in Peru, which we have studied as part of a large team.